 We recommend using a monthly product to prevent infection.

-We offer a choice of three licenced products to use monthly for the prevention of lungworm - Milpro chewable tablets, NexGard Spectra chewable tablets, or Prinovox spot-on treatment.
+We offer a choice of three licenced products at Forest Vets, all of which can be used on a monthly for preventing lungworm - Milpro chewable tablets, NexGard Spectra chewable tablets, or Prinovox spot-on treatment.

 If your dog is ill or you think your dog may be infected with lungworm, then please speak to a vet.
 We will likely recommend starting investigations with a chest radiograph (‘x-ray’) to check for signs of infection and a blood test to check for lungworm and bleeding problems.